 Draghi also said in a speech in Frankfurt yesterday that countries shouldn’t let concerns over cost-sharing interfere with the oversight plan.
 EU leaders have said setting up effective supervision would help break the bank-sovereign link that has prolonged the crisis, by opening the door for direct bank bailouts from the euro area’s rescue fund.

-“Financial union is essential in a single-currency area where cross-border capital flows can lead to credit booms and other imbalances -- and where the negative effects (EUGNEMUQ) of a bust can spread rapidly to other members,” Draghi said.
+“Financial union is essential in a single-currency area where cross-border capital flows can lead to credit booms and other imbalances -- and where the negative effects (EUGNEMUQ:US) of a bust can spread rapidly to other members,” Draghi said.

 “Financial union does not have to imply the pooling of deposit-guarantee schemes, an issue that I know is of concern in this country,” he said.
 “Organizing and funding deposit- guarantee schemes can remain a national responsibility, with comparable effectiveness.”